-EXTENDABLE TRAILERING MIRRORS These vertical manual-folding and extendable mirrors have 50 square inches of flat mirror surface and 20 square inches of convex mirror surface to help you see what's happening around you.
+EXTENDABLE TRAILERING MIRRORS These vertical manualfolding and extendable mirrors have 329 cm2 (51 sq. in.) of flat mirror surface and 158 cm2 (24.5 sq. in.) of convex mirror surface to help you see what's happening around you.
 They are available as a factory option on Silverado HD or as a dealer-installed Chevrolet Accessory.